Carbon-for-Developers/carbon-swift-sdk/README.md

 ##### enable_file_picker: `Bool`<a id="enable_file_picker-bool"></a>

 Enable integration's file picker for sources that support it.
-Supported sources: SHAREPOINT, BOX, GOOGLE_DRIVE, ONEDRIVE, DROPBOX
+Supported sources: ONEDRIVE, DROPBOX, BOX, GOOGLE_DRIVE, SHAREPOINT

 #### 🔄 Return<a id="🔄-return"></a>